BUYER AND SELLER TOOLKIT

 Active with Offer

-Pending indicates that the seller has an accepted offer.
-All the contingencies have been met, and the seller is no longer showing the property.
+Pending indicates that the seller has an accepted offer and showings are no longer occurring.
 The property is in escrow, as both parties are working towards closing the deal.
-It will remain pending until all the legal work has been processed.
 Days on Market do not accumulate when a listing is Pending.
 Secondary offers are not accepted.
+The pending date should reflect the Accepted Offer date.

 Withdrawn status allows for the seller to temporarily stop showings.
 Days on Market will include the withdrawn time once the listing goes back to Active status.
 The REALTOR® can market the property.
 But, no showings of any kind, such as agent previews, broker opens or public showings, are allowed until the listing moves to Active status.